Waitrose & Partners wins best retailer for animal welfare standards

 The use of non-marine ingredients in feed diets is permitted under the Waitrose Fish Feed policies.
-However, the inclusion of vegetable protein ingredients must be of non-GMO origin and inclusion rates must not compromise fish welfare or the eating quality and nutritional value of the final product.
-(It is Waitrose policy to ensure that salmon and trout are fed on a diet that ensures the following levels of EPA/DHA in the finished product to deliver the health and nutritional benefits that our customers expect.
-Conventional Salmon 1.61g/100g.
-Organic Salmon 1.5g/100g.
-Rainbow Trout 1.5g/100g.
+However, the inclusion of vegetable protein ingredients must be non-GMO and inclusion rates must not compromise fish welfare or the eating quality and nutritional value of the final product.
+It is our policy to ensure that salmon and trout are fed on a diet that ensures the following levels of eicosapentaenoic acid (EPA)/docosahexaenoic acid (DHA) in the finished product to deliver the health and nutritional benefits that our customers expect (Conventional Salmon 1.61g/100g; Organic Salmon 1.5g/100g; Rainbow Trout 1.5g/100g.)

-The use of processed animal protein (PAP) and animal derived lipids and blood meal are not permitted.
+The use of processed animal protein and animal derived lipids and blood meal are not permitted.

 Farmed stocking densities

 Farmed fish transport times from harvest to slaughter

 All our farmed finfish are pre-slaughter stunned.
 For details on method, please see slaughter policy section above.

 Farmed fish third-party certification